strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 24 Dec 2025 --

+- Merry Christmas!

+  - Working on rearranging a few components in order item to more closely match cart item.
+  - Made changes to quantity selector for it to properly not an order item or cart item as edited dictating whether the update button is available.

+---

 -- 23 Dec 2025 --

 - Just about there for having the size selector order item with similar functionality and warnings as throughout the application allowing us to use the same component 4 different times.
 So thats fun.
 Needs some more testing and refinement.